CentillionJinx/mips-helper/README.md

 <img src="https://avatars.githubusercontent.com/u/73017980?v=4&size=64" width="100" alt="Gururam's Avatar">

-This extension was created by Gururam K, a passionate programmer who loves low-level systems programming.
+This extension was created by Gururam.
 You can find more of my work on my website: [gururam.vercel.app](https://gururam.vercel.app)

 ## Contributing